alchermd/goat/docs/notes.md

 - A long unit test either needs to be broken into two, or it may be an indication that the thing you’re testing is too complicated.

+## Testing Best Practices

+- Ensure test isolation and manage global state
+    - Different tests shouldn't affect one another.
+    - Using `django.test.TestCase` and `django.test.LiveServerTestCase` helps with this
+- Avoid "voodoo" sleeps
+    - Hard coded `time.sleep()`s are not consistent enough considering different variables (device hanging, slow connection, etc.) might affect the test results
+    - Selenium has provided implicit waits, but the implementation varies across different browsers.
+"Explicit is better than implict", as the Zen of Python says!

 ## Quotables

 On the purpose of TDD: